mmssouza1/DS-301_Final-Project_DataScienceConerstone/README.md

 * `data/` : A folder containing the dataset file (`default-of-credit-card-clients.csv`).
 * `models/` : A folder containing our Jupyter Notebook (`DS301_Final_Project.ipynb`) with all the ML modeling work, including data preprocessing, feature scaling, baseline reproduction (KNN), and our contributions (SMOTE, Logistic Regression, Tuned Decision Tree).
 * `Project Report.pdf` : A detailed project report outlining our motivation, methodology, challenges, and significant improvements.
-* `Project Presentation File.pdf` : The presentation slides summarizing our findings and learning outcomes.

 ## Research Paper